-The Golden Pixel Cooperative is an association for moving images, arts and media, active within both exhibition and cinema contexts.
+The Golden Pixel Cooperative is a Vienna based association for moving images, arts and media, active within both exhibition and cinema contexts.
 Our goal is to develop sustainable structures for the production, distribution, and presentation of moving image works by contemporary artists, as well as to facilitate exchange and support between artists.
-We support anti-racist, queer-feminist, documentary, and essayistic works and their authors.
-It is important for us to promote empowerment and solidarity between artists, and to initiate and foster a dialogue with a range of audiences.
-Collectively and associatively we develop a variety of formats such as screenings, exhibitions, artist talks, and publications.

 WET Film is a Rotterdam-based production and distribution cooperative for film, video and artist’s moving image and a free online platform with monthly screenings founded by Anna Łuczak, Erika Roux, Marta Hryniuk, Nick Thomas and Sophie Bates in 2018.